kubernetes-sigs/gateway-api/site-src/implementations.md

 ### Amazon Elastic Kubernetes Service

 [Amazon Elastic Kubernetes Service (EKS)][eks] is a managed service that you can use to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes.
-EKS's implementation of the Gateway API is through [Amazon Gateway Controller][eks-gateway] which provisions [AWS VPC Lattice][vpc-lattice] Resources for gateway(s), HTTPRoute(s) in EKS clusters.
+EKS's implementation of the Gateway API is through [AWS Gateway API Controller][eks-gateway] which provisions [Amazon VPC Lattice][vpc-lattice] Resources for gateway(s), HTTPRoute(s) in EKS clusters.

 [eks]:https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html